rasmusfreund/bioinf-prog-course/book/chapters/06_controlling_behavior.md

 ```

 #### Exercise
 Can you see four blocks of code?
+If not, read the three rules above again.
+Which statements are executed?

 ```python
 x = 5